bitcraze/crazyflie-firmware/docs/functional-areas/sensor-to-control/commanders_setpoints.md

-Note that it takes a few seconds for the platform to understand that it is not flying after landing, and if you are using a script or application that is feeding low level setpoints to the Crazyflie during the landing phase, you have to continue to feed zero setpoints for a while to avoid that the supervisor locks the platofirm.
+Note that it takes a few seconds for the platform to understand that it is not flying after landing, and if you are using a script or application that is feeding low level setpoints to the Crazyflie during the landing phase, you have to continue to feed zero setpoints for a while to avoid that the supervisor locks the platform.
 Another option is to re-enable the high level commander as it continuously is feeding zero setpoints to the commander framework, also when not flying a trajectory.